PrivacyPreversingDataCleaning/Privacy-Aware-Data-Cleaning-as-a-Service/README.md

 ### Food Inspection
-This dataset is from NYU open data [source](https://opendata.cityofnewyork.us/), which provides violation citations of inspected restaurants in New York City.
+This dataset is from NYU open data [source](https://opendata.cityofnewyork.us/), which  has 11 attributs and provides violation citations of inspected restaurants in New York City.
 It contains the restaurant address, violation code, violation description, zipcode, etc.

 **Attribute Schema**